shuftipro/RESTful-API-v1.3/off-site_with_ocr/off-site_with_ocr.md

 	Required: **Yes**
 	Type: **string**

-	Text provided in the note verification can be verified by handwritten documents or printed documents.
+	Text provided in the consent verification can be verified by handwritten documents or printed documents.
 If “any” is mentioned in the format parameter, then user can verify provided note using either of these two documents.
 Mention only one format from the following list.

 	Formats              |
 	---------------------|